int128/glob-changed-files-action/README.md

 */manifest/kustomization.yaml
 ```

-If `fallback-method` is set to `working-directory`, it matches against the working directory files.
+If `fallback-method` is set to `match-working-directory`, it matches against the working directory files.

 ## Examples